 Women face common fertility issues like natural aging, premature ovarian failure, surgical removal of an ovary, or chemotherapy.
 Sometimes couples want to avoid a genetic disorder that runs in their family.
 There are also same-sex male couples that, for somewhat obvious reasons, need an egg donor.

 How Much Will I Be Compensated?

 If you complete a full donation cycle, you will be compensated $4,500.
-Egg donation involves providing blood samples, self-injecting medications, visiting our clinic for multiple pelvic ultrasounds and to complete the egg gathering procedure.
+Egg donation involves providing blood samples, self-injecting medications, visiting our clinic for multiple pelvic ultrasounds, and completing the egg-gathering procedure.
 If our clinic discontinues the process mid-cycle, you will be paid a prorated amount for the time and effort you put into the process.
-All procedures related to the egg donation are fully covered however, we cannot reimburse you for time away from work or lost wages.
+All procedures related to egg donation are fully covered; however, we cannot reimburse you for time away from work or lost wages.

 How Do I Qualify?